Calf pain can often occur during physical activities like running or exercise classes.

 Biomechanical Overload Syndrome

-The calf pain caused by biomechanical overload syndrome can be very similar to pain during exercise which is referred from the lumbar spine, nerve irritation, restricted neural mobility, or vascular disease so it is important to identify if these are factors that could be contributing to your pain.
-If you are concerned about what is causing your pain, see your physiotherapist or doctor for assessment.
+It is important to identify if these are factors that could be contributing to your pain.
+If you have any concerns about what is causing your pain, you should see your physiotherapist or doctor for an assessment.

 Author